Kuew/Task-manager/README.md

 ---------------------------------------------------------------
  Just click on the above *Download zip* button or just click [download sources](https://github.com/marcellintabou/Task-manager/archive/master.zip) and unzip the folder in you localhost and run in your browser.
 To have a mobile effect, you can resize your browser sceen from bigger to smaller resolution and see how the application is displayed.
-If y are using firefox newer version,just select Tool > Web developper > Responsible design view.
+If y are using firefox newer version,just select __Tool > Web developper > Responsible design view__.
- Shortcot: Ctrl + ALT + M -:)
 Many functionalities are still to come.
 This is just the learning behaview.
+Shortcot: **Ctrl+ALT+M**.

 ###Browsers supported:###
 -----------------------------------------------------------------------